 - Residents are not to deface, modify, obstruct, or remove “life safety” stickers placed on the inside of every residence hall Room door.

-- A $50.00 charge per violation will be imposed for not abiding by the received citation or verbal instructions of the inspector or university staff regarding the correction of fire hazards.
+- Not abiding by the received citation or verbal instructions of the inspector or university staff regarding the correction of fire hazard is prohibited.

 - Guests and visitors are defined as any individuals who are not contracted residents of the specific room or building in question.
 No persons other than escorted guests, residents, or University staff on University business may enter a residence hall.